preparingforexams/twittergram/README.md

 ```

 In the example above, the `.env` file would be loaded, then the `.env.mail`.
 If any keys are present
-in both files, the value from the `.env.mail` file takes precedence.
-It's also possible to load even
+in both files, the respective values from the `.env.mail` file take precedence.
+It's also possible
-more dotenv by repeating the `--env` command line option:
+to load even more dotenv by repeating the `--env` command line option:

 ```
 twittergram --env mail --env override forward-mails